 When can my puppy start Puppy Preschool?

-Classes are currently being scheduled and are ongoing so that no puppy ever has to wait to get into a class.
-This allows puppies the opportunity to meet a variety of other dogs and puppies in class.
+Classes are ongoing so that no puppy ever has to wait to get into a class.
+This allows puppies the opportunity to meet a variety of other dogs and puppies in class. ***We do need paperwork (registration form and veterinary records) at least 24 hours prior to class to give us time to review the health records and resolve/clarify any questions that might arise.***

 What are the health/veterinary requirements?